 If one is not able to come up with an innovative way to use Twitter that nobody else thought of, or be the first on the scene for a major news event, or lead a democratic revolution, there are still ways to make your Twitter account gain followers and have your tweets retweeted to become a viral sensation.

 It is helpful to understand some basic strategies that make tweets more popular.
 These strategies are very easy to do, and the impact is significant, so it is good to use them.
 Some superb Twitter tools help make the process easier.

 These are great tips from Buffer Social about how to reach more Twitter Followers:

 - Include links in the tweets (86% more likely to be retweeted).

-- Ask for a retweet by having the full spelling of retweet not “RT” as in “Retweet please!”
+- Ask for a retweet by having the full spelling of retweet, not “RT,” as in “Retweet please!”
 (23 times more likely to be retweeted).

-- It is surprising to learn that 90% of the most influential Twitter users tweet about television shows, so tweet about TV shows.
+- It is surprising to learn that 90% of the most influential Twitter users tweet about television shows, so they tweet about TV shows.

 .
 Some of this is counter-intuitive.
-If a person is in an area, where commuters ride on trains and subways tweeting during commute times is best.
+If a person is in an area where commuters ride on trains and subways, tweeting during commute times is best.
 In general, tweeting in the afternoons is better than in the mornings.
-For some purposes, tweets on weekend are better than weekdays.
-For those with international followers, make sure to recognize the time difference and tweet in multiple languages as well.
-There is a Twitter tool called Followerwonk that helps figure out the best time for tweets and this tool tracks the results, making it easy to make adjustments for future tweets.
+For some purposes, tweets on weekends are better than on weekdays.
+For those with international followers, recognize the time difference and tweet in multiple languages.
+There is a Twitter tool called Followerwonk that helps figure out the best time for tweets, and this tool tracks the results, making it easy to make adjustments for future tweets.

 - Tweets with hashtags are twice as popular.
 Use hashtags always.

 - Tweets with images get twice the interest of a tweet without images.
-Naked images of Justin Bieber get off the charts retweets, need we say more?
+Naked images of Justin Bieber get off-the-charts retweets; need we say more?